react-native-camera/react-native-camera/README.md

   'TextDetector'
 ]
 ```
-*Note:* Text recognition is available only via CocoaPods Path
+*Note:* Text recognition is available only via CocoaPods Path.
+If you have issues with duplicate symbols you will need to enable dead code stripping option in your Xcode (Target > Build Settings > search for "Dead code stripping") see: https://github.com/firebase/quickstart-ios/issues/487#issuecomment-415313053.

 ###### Non-CocoaPods Path
 1. Download: